 The part of CRD IV governing the production of this document.
-It sets Pillar 3 out information disclosures relating to risks, the amount of capital required to cover these risks, and the approach to risk management.
-Provisions Amounts set aside to cover incurred losses associated with credit risks.
-Prudential Regulation Authority (PRA) The statutory body responsible for the prudential supervision of banks, building societies, insurers and small number of significant investment firms in the UK.
+It sets out information disclosures relating to risks, the amount of capital required to cover these risks, and the approach to risk management.
+Amounts set aside to cover incurred losses associated with credit risks.
+The statutory body responsible for the prudential supervision of banks, building societies, insurers and small number of significant investment firms in the UK.
 The PRA is a subsidiary of the Bank of England.
-Retail Residential mortgages where LTV is greater than 80%.
-Risk appetite The articulation of the level of risk that the Society is willing to accept (or not accept) in order to safeguard the interests of the Society's members whilst achieving business objectives.
-Risk weighted assets (RWA) The value of assets, after adjustment, under the relevant Basel III capital rules to reflect the degree of risk they represent.
-Secured by Mortgages on Residential Property Residential mortgages where LTV is less than or equal to 80%.
-Secured by Mortgages on Commercial Real Estate Secured business lending which is only made available to Small and Medium sized Enterprises.
-Securitisation The process by which a group of assets (usually mortgage loans) is aggregated into a pool which is used to back the issuance of new securities.
+Residential mortgages where LTV is greater than 80%.
+The articulation of the level of risk that the Society is willing to accept (or not accept) in order to safeguard the interests of the Society's members whilst achieving business objectives.
+The value of assets, after adjustment, under the relevant Basel III capital rules to reflect the degree of risk they represent.
+Residential mortgages where LTV is less than or equal to 80%.
+Secured business lending which is only made available to Small and Medium sized Enterprises.
+The process by which a group of assets (usually mortgage loans) is aggregated into a pool which is used to back the issuance of new securities.
 A company transfers assets to a special purpose vehicle which secures funding backed by those assets.
 The Society has established a securitisation structure (using residential mortgages as assets) as part of its funding activities.
-Special Purpose Vehicle (SPV) A legal entity (usually a limited company) created to fulfil narrow, specific or temporary objectives.
+A legal entity (usually a limited company) created to fulfil narrow, specific or temporary objectives.
 In the context of the Society, the SPV is used in relation to securitisation activities.
-Standardised Approach The basic method used to calculate capital requirements for credit risk.
+The basic method used to calculate capital requirements for credit risk.
 In this approach the risk weighting used in the capital calculation are determined by specified percentages.
-Tier 1 capital A component of regulatory capital, it comprises CET1 and AT1.
-Tier 2 capital Comprises the collective impairment allowance (for exposures treated on a Standardised basis), less certain regulatory deductions.
-Tier 1 ratio Tier 1 capital as a percentage of risk weighted assets.
+A component of regulatory capital, it comprises CET1 and AT1.
+Comprises the collective impairment allowance (for exposures treated on a Standardised basis), less certain regulatory deductions.
+Tier 1 capital as a percentage of risk weighted assets.
+The total amount of capital the regulator requires the Society to hold, which is made up of Pillar 1 and Pillar 2A capital.